etsy/nagios-herald/README.md

 # nagios-herald

-``nagios-herald`` is a set of scripts and libraries that allows Nagios to send alerts with arbitrary context and customized formatting.
+``nagios-herald`` is a project that aims to make it easy to provide context in Nagios alerts.

-At its core, ``nagios-herald`` is made up of the ``notify-by-handler`` script that sources functionality from its formatter libraries.
-The formatter libraries can generate **stack bars**, inline dynamic **Ganglia graphs** (and Graphite soon), **highligh/colorize text**, and much more.

-Nagios generates alerts by calling the ``notify-by-handler`` script as defined in Nagios' ``commands.cfg`` file.
+It was created from a desire to supplement an on-call engineer's awareness of conditions surrounding a notifying event.
+In other words, if a computer is going to page me at 3AM, I expect it to do some work for me to help me understand what's failing.

 ## Why Customize Nagios Alerts?

+Nagios is a time-tested monitoring and alerting tool used by many Operations teams to keep an eye on the shop.
+It does an excellent job of executing scheduled checks, determining when a threshold has been exceeded, and sending alerts.

+Past experience with Nagios has shown that, typically, those alerts provide little information beyond the fact that a host is down or a service is not responding as defined by check thresholds.
+It's bad enough to be woken up by an alert; it would make the on-call experience more bearable if the alerts could tell the engineer more about what's going on.
+But what's useful in an alert?

-Nagios is a good tool for monitoring infrastructure, determining when a host or service check has exceeded a given threshold and sending alerts.
-The messages it can send when an alert is triggered are fairly vanilla and provide the bare minimum information (i.e. Host 'foo' is DOWN).
-When a page is received, an engineer typically performs a set of procedures to gather more information about the event before attempting to correct it.
-Wouldn't it be great to have that context in the alert?
+When notified, an engineer often performs a set of procedures to gather information about the event before attempting to correct it.
+Imagine being able to automatically perform those procedures (or some subset) at the time of the alert.
+Imagine further, that the results of those procedures are embedded in the alert!

-Luckily, we live in the age of computers; they can do the work for us!
-Rather than spend time gathering information, let's put the relevant context in the alert.
-This is especially important when one is on call and gets paged at 3AM.

 Enter ``nagios-herald``!

-### Vanilla Nagios Alert
+### Generic Nagios Alert

-A typical example of a Nagios alert comes from the canonical disk space check, an example of which is below:
+Using the canonical (and oft-cited) disk space check, here's an example notification:

 ![vanilla-nagios-alert](/docs/images/vanilla-nagios.png)

-While it does provide necessary information, it could be formatted for better readability.
+While it does provide necessary information, it could be formatted for better legibility.
 For example, the following line, which contains the information we need, is dense and may be difficult to parse in the wee hours of the morning:

     Additional Info: DISK WARNING - free space: / 1597 MB (8% inode=57%):
     /dev/shm 24127 MB (100% inode=99%): /boot 152 MB (83% inode=99%):

-Common questions would be **"Which volume is problematic?"** and **"Why is this considered a 'WARNING' alert?"**  In this example, it's not readily apparent what those answers are.
+Common questions would be **"Which volume is problematic?"** or **"Why is this considered a 'WARNING' alert?"**  In this example, it's not readily apparent what those answers are.
 Let's add that context with ``nagios-herald``.

 ### Nagios Alert with Context

-With ``nagios-herald``, alerts can provide arbitrary context.
-For example, graphs and data that an engineer might refer to can be embedded and/or formatted in the email alert.
+``nagios-herald`` can **highlight and colorize text**, **embed images** (such as Ganglia graphs), **include search results**, and much more.

 The previous disk space alert example can be tailored to look like this: